GalSim-developers/GalSim/README.md

   ensure that the treatment of the latter is sufficiently accurate to use for precision tests of shear.

-* Can make the images either via Fourier transforms (for convolution) and interpolation (for shearing), or via photon-shooting.
-The exception is that simulations based on real galaxies images must be carried out using the first method only.
+* Can make the images either via i) Fourier transform / real-space convolution (real-space being occasionally faster than Fourier), and interpolation (for shearing); or via ii) photon-shooting.
+The exception is that simulations based on real galaxies images must be carried out using Fourier methods only.

 * Can add uncorrelated noise using a variety of noise models.